In This Article

-If you purchase a life insurance policy with a death benefit of $500,000, the life insurance company is charging you a premium (the cost for the policy) to provide you with the peace of mind that your beneficiary will receive the death benefit amount of $500,000 if the insured person passes away.
+If you purchase a life insurance policy with coverage of $500,000, the life insurance company is charging you a premium (the cost for the policy) to provide you with the peace of mind that your beneficiary will receive the amount of $500,000 if the insured person passes away.
 The amount of the death benefit is one of the major factors when determining the cost of your life insurance premiums.

 What Can The Death Benefit Be Used For?

 As previously mentioned, if the insured person passes away, the death benefit of the life insurance policy is paid out to the beneficiary listed on the life insurance policy.
 There are no limitations on what the beneficiary can spend the money on.
 Once the money is received, the policy is no longer in force and the beneficiary is able to spend the money however they please.

 Typically, the proceeds are used to pay down debt (e.g. mortgage, line of credit or other loan), provide income to support a surviving spouse and/or children, pay for funeral costs and other unexpected bills that arise.